Acacore/airbnb-clone-project/README.md

 Preventing Unauthorized Access: Implementing authentication and authorization measures helps prevent unauthorized users from accessing sensitive information or performing actions they shouldn’t be able to.

 Ensuring Availability: Security measures like rate limiting and protection against denial-of-service attacks help ensure that the system remains available and responsive to legitimate users.

+## CI/CD Pipeline

+##### Brief Explanation
+CI/CD stands for Continuous Integration and Continuous Deployment.
+These pipelines are important for automating the process of testing, building, and deploying code changes.

+Continuous Integration (CI): This involves automatically testing and integrating code changes into a shared repository.
+It helps catch bugs early and ensures that the codebase remains stable.

+Continuous Deployment (CD): This involves automatically deploying code changes to production after they pass the necessary tests.
+It allows for faster and more reliable releases.

+##### Importance
+CI/CD pipelines are important for projects because they improve code quality, reduce manual work, and enable faster delivery of new features and bug fixes.
+Does this help?
+Let me know if you have any other questions!

+##### Tools for CI/CD Pipeline
+GitHub Actions: Automates workflows directly within GitHub for tasks like testing, building, and deploying code.

+Docker: Manages containers to ensure consistent application performance across environments.

+Jenkins: An open-source automation server for building, testing, and deploying code.

+Travis CI: A continuous integration service for automatically building and testing code changes.